 February 17, 1969 ~ Jazz drummer, songwriter Paul Barbarin, full name Adolphe Paul Barbarin, passed away in New Orleans, Louisiana, USA ~ Leader and sideman.
 Founded the Onward Brass Band.
 Also worked with the Silver Leaf Orchestra, the Young Olympia Band, Freddie Keppard, King Oliver, Luis Russell, Red Allen, Sidney Bechet, Art Hodes.
 Died while playing snare drums during a Mardi Grass parade ~ Barbarin was born in 1899

 February 17, 1962 ~ Bruno Schlesinger, commonly known as conductor, pianist, composer Bruno Walter, passed away in Beverly Hills, California, USA ~ Widely considered one of the great conductors of the 20th century.
 Fled Germany in 1933, naturalized French citizen in 1938, settled in America the next year.
 Has worked closely with Gustav Mahler.
-Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Royal Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, the Deutsche Oper Berlin, and others ~ Schlesinger was born in 1876
+Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, and the Deutsche Oper Berlin ~ Schlesinger was born in 1876

 February 17, 1959 ~ Singer, guitarist Chuck Berry records Almost Grown in Chicago, Illinois ~ Written by Berry.
 Produced by Leonard Chess and Phil Chess.
 Released as a double A-side paired with Little Queenie later the same year.
 Aside from Berry's usual line-up consisting of pianist Johnnie Johnson, bassist Willie Dixon and drummer Fred Below, the song features backing vocals from Etta James and a young, then-unknown Marvin Gaye.
 The song would also be used in the 1973 coming-of-age comedy-drama American Graffiti directed by George Lucas

-February 17, 1956 ~ Pop, rock singer, guitarist, mandolinist, keyboardist Jeffrey Foskett born ~ Best known for his association with Brian Wilson, serving as touring and session musician for Wilson and the Beach Boys since the 1980s.
-Has also recorded over half a dozen albums as a solo artist, starting with Thru My Window, and has worked with Jeff Beck, Jimmy Page, and Eric Clapton
+February 17, 1956 ~ Pop rock, power pop singer, guitarist, mandolinist, keyboardist Jeffrey Foskett born ~ Member of 1970s outfit the Pranks.
+Best known for his association with Brian Wilson, serving as touring and session musician for Wilson solo and the Beach Boys since the 1980s.
+Has also recorded over half a dozen albums as a solo artist, starting with the 1996 Thru My Window album regarded by some as “the best Beach Boys album they never recorded”, and has toured or recorded with Jeff Larson, John Blakeley, Jeff Beck, Jimmy Page, Eric Clapton, Nancy Sinatra, and Harry Shearer ~ Foskett passed away in 2023

 February 17, 1949 ~ Singer, drummer, songwriter Doyle Bramhall born in Texas, USA ~ Father of singer, guitarist Doyle Bramhall II.
 Member of the Chessmen who once opened for Jimi Hendrix.
-Formed Texas Storm with Jimmy Vaughan.
+Formed Texas Storm with Jimmie Vaughan.
 Formed the Nightcrawlers, teaming up with Jimmie's younger brother Stevie Ray Vaughan and Marc Benno.
-Has been releasing solo records since the mid-1990s ~ Bramhall passed away in 2011
+As a solo artist especially noted for his 1994 Bird Nest On The Ground debut album, his gravelly voice critically compared to Bob Seger ~ Bramhall passed away in 2011

 February 17, 1949 ~ Guitarist Fred Frith in Heathfield, UK ~ Founding member of avant-rock group Henry Cow.
 Also known for his associations with Art Bears, Massacre, and the Skeleton Crew.
 Appears on over an estimated 400 recordings.
 As a leader, solo artist especially acclaimed for the 1987 Nous Autres album.
 Has worked with artists such as Robert Wyatt, Derek Bailey, the Residents, Lol Coxhill, John Zorn, Brian Eno, Bill Laswell, Jad Fair, the ARTE Quartett, and Bob Ostertag.
 Served as producer for the likes of Curlew, the Muffins, Etron Fou Leloublan, and the Orthotonics